 • The District management is in the process of developing a five year plan that will assist in the budgeting process and also the direction for the entire District.
 Managers have been asked to look at infrastructure and equipment needs for the next five years and develop a strategy for these needs which can be incorporated into a blueprint for the District operations.
-The plan is in the early stages of development.
+The plan is in the early stages of development and will help inform management and the Board in developing out-year operating budgets and capital outlay.